renoise/tools/Tools/com.renoise.xStream.xrnx/docs/main_toolbar.md

 * **Favorites** - Click to open the Favorites dialog
 * **Options** - Click to open the Options dialog

+### Realtime-streaming

+The transport controls (PLAY, STOP, RECORD, MUTE) represent the 'live' or 'realtime' streaming mode of xStream.

+### Offline output

+The buttons TRK/SEL/SEL together represent 'offline processing' in xStream.
+Pressing these button will apply the selected model to the selected range.

+> Note that these buttons will continue to function, even as live streaming is active.

+### Compact vs. expanded mode

+...

-### Models toolbar
+## Models toolbar

-The model toolbar is located just beneath the global toolbar, and provides access to all loaded models.
+In expanded mode, this toolbar is located just beneath the global toolbar, and provides access to all loaded models.

 <img src="./images/model_toolbar.png">